 Support Worker role

-Working with learning disabled people with is one of the most rewarding jobs you can do.
+Working with learning disabled people is one of the most rewarding jobs you can do.

-Everyone who works with us is trained in our Fusion Model of Support, which puts the person we support at the centre of everything we do.
+We train everyone who works with us on our Fusion Model of Support.
+This puts the person we support at the centre of everything we do.

 Responsibilities